So, you want to trade cryptocurrencies, but you don’t know where to start learning about this exciting rollercoaster of a market and its fundamentals?

 Crypto Portfolio Allocation

-When it comes to the portfolio allocation in cryptocurrency trading, there are many theories out there which may or may not suit your needs best.
+When it comes to portfolio allocation in cryptocurrency trading, there are many theories out there that may or may not suit your needs best.

 Usually, the most common practice is to invest approximately 50% of your portfolio in Bitcoin (BTC) as it is the most powerful cryptocurrency and an asset in which traders invest the most.